 WordPress is the world’s most popular platform, currently used to build 27% of all websites.
 It’s completely free to use and is relatively easy to set up.
 Originally designed to create blogs, it has been extensively developed over the years and can be used to create all kinds of websites including e-Commerce stores, online media platforms and private membership sites.

 One of its biggest advantages is that it comes with thousands of free plugins (over 49,000) which give it unparalleled functionality.
-It also comes with thousands of free themes, which enables users to create unique websites designed around their own brand.
+It also comes with thousands of free themes, which enable users to create unique websites designed around their own brand.

 Used by just over 2% of the world’s websites, Drupal is not only a powerful, free to use CMS but also a very secure platform.
 It’s ideal for those who take and store highly sensitive information about their users.